intersel/iFSM/README.md

   	- parameters : the properties_<init/out>_function
   	- event : the event
   	- data : the data sent with the event
-  - event trigger should be sent at the end of the state function with a return just behind...
-  - state function should have one argument : data
   - a default statename 'DefaultState' can be defined to define the default behaviour of some events...
   - an event is first search in the current state, then if not found in the 'DefaultState'
   - if an event is not found, nothing is done...
-  - it will be applied if there is no event definition in the current state
   - a 'start' event is triggered when the FSM is started with InitManager

 The public available variables